mparno/fenics-web/source/demos/pde/mixed-poisson/cpp/documentation.rst

-Then follows the definition of the essential boundary part of the boundary of the domain, which are derived from the ``SubDomain`` class in DOLFIN.
+Then follows the definition of the essential boundary part of the boundary of the domain, which is derived from the ``SubDomain`` class in DOLFIN.

 .. code-block:: c++